Kaveh Nabatian: Career

-As a filmmaker Nabatian is noted for his 2010 short film Vapor, about an older Mexican man who comes to terms with homosexuality.
+As a filmmaker Nabatian was first noted for his 2010 short film Vapor, about an older Mexican man who comes to terms with homosexuality.
 The film was a Genie Award nominee for Best Live Action Short Drama at the 31st Genie Awards, and a Prix Jutra nominee for Best Short Film at the 13th Jutra Awards, as well as one of TIFF’s Canada's Top Ten films for the year.

 In 2017, Nabatian directed Leonard Cohen: A Crack in Everything, a documentary on Leonard Cohen which was broadcast by both CBC Television in English and Ici Radio-Canada Télé in French.
 In 2019, he was the lead director, alongside Sophie Goyette, Juan Andrés Arango, Sophie Deraspe, Karl Lemieux, Ariane Lorrain and Caroline Monnet, of the experimental anthology film, The Seven Last Words (Les sept dernières paroles), set to the music of Joseph Haydn’s The Seven Last Words of Our Saviour on the Cross, Op.
 51. It premiered at the International Film Festival Rotterdam.

 Nabatian's debut feature film, Sin La Habana, about an Afro-Cuban ballet dancer who seduces an Iranian Jewish woman in order to escape Cuba, premiered at the Festival du nouveau cinéma in 2020 before being commercially released in 2021.
 The film stars Yonah Acosta and was written in collaboration with Cuban hip hop producer Pablo Herrera.
-He received a Canadian Screen Award nomination for Best Original Screenplay at the 10th Canadian Screen Awards in 2022 for Sin La Habana.
+He received Canadian Screen Award nominations for the John Dunning Best First Feature Award and Best Original Screenplay at the 10th Canadian Screen Awards in 2022 for Sin La Habana.
+He won the Prix Iris for Best First Film and was nominated for Best Director and Best Original Screenplay at the Gala Québec Cinéma in 2022.